9310 vs C158: Is One AR-15 Bolt Really Better? (No)

 Converting C158's tensile strength, we find it has the following hardness ratings:

-Converting 9310's strength strengths, we find it has the following hardness ratings:
+Converting 9310's tensile strengths, we find it has the following hardness ratings:

-As the data shows, it's entirely possible for 9310 to have a lower or higher hardness rating than C158 (which directly translates into the layman's term "brittleness") depending on its heat treatment and resulting tensile strength.
+As the data show, 9310's tensile strength ranges allow it to have an equal, lower, or higher hardness rating than C158 (which directly translates into the layman's term "brittleness") depending on its heat treatment and resulting tensile strength.

 C158 is not "more difficult" to heat-treat than 9310 (and vice versa).

-The carburizing, hardening, and tempering processes for both steels are nearly identical.
-But more importantly, steel foundries are multi-million-dollar operations ran by highly regulated, billion-dollar corporations.
-These corporations are simply not in the business of producing inferior steels with subpar heat treatments.
+The carburizing, hardening, and tempering processes for both steels are nearly identical: Heat the steel, deposit carbon, cool the steel, heat a second time, quench in oil, and, lastly, temper.
+As importantly, steel foundries are multi-million-dollar operations ran by highly regulated, billion-dollar corporations.
+These corporations have, over decades, perfected these treatment processes.
+They are simply not in the business of producing inferior steels with subpar heat treatments.

 Both Carpenter 158 and AISI 9310 steels are made for other billion-dollar industries.
 These alloys are frequently used to build critical infrastructure and industrial equipment.
 Metal manufacturers are required to ensure their steels are properly fabricated before batches are sold to manufacturers.